MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

 - [ ] B. Regression `This is incorrect because regression is used to predict continuous values, not to categorize data into predefined classes.`
 - [x] C. Classification `This is the correct answer because classification is used to categorize data into predefined classes, such as "disease present" and "disease not present."`

-## Q: Importance of Data Splitting in Model Training
+## Q29: Importance of Data Splitting in Model Training

 > Why is it important to randomly divide the dataset into separate subsets when training a machine learning model?